 How often should I update Journey Stages?

-Adjust Journey Stages when there are changes in your company goals.
+Adjust stages when there are changes in your company goals.

-Having too many Journey Stages doesn’t provide a snapshot view of where your accounts are in the customer journey.
-The Demandbase standard Journey funnel covers necessary Stages for most customers.
-We recommend having no more than twelve Stages.
+Having too many stages doesn’t provide a snapshot view of where your accounts are in the customer journey.
+The Demandbase standard Journey Funnel covers necessary stages for most customers.
+We recommend having no more than twelve stages.

-If you want to add Stages to support multiple business units, consider the Multiple Journey add-on.
-Reach out to your CSM for more information.
+If you want to add stages to support multiple business units, consider the Multiple Journey add-on.
+Reach out to your Demandbase Account Team for more information.

-• Bottom-of-the-funnel exclusion Stage: Add a catch-all Stage that excludes non-target accounts such as partner, competitor, and vendor accounts from going through the funnel.
+- Bottom-of-the-funnel exclusion stage: At the bottom of the funnel, add a catch-all stage that excludes non-target accounts such as lost, partner, competitor, and vendor accounts from going through the funnel.

-We recommend the following best practices when choosing selectors for your Journey Stages:
+We recommend the following best practices when choosing selectors for your stages:

 Don’t Use Calculated Fields

-When choosing selectors for Journey Stages, don’t use fields that automatically calculate data.
+When choosing selectors for stages, don’t use fields that automatically calculate data.
 Instead, create logic that manually calculates the data.

 Tip: Demandbase shows a caution message when you try to use a calculated field as a selector in Journey Stages.

-For example, to create logic similar to the calculated field Engagement Minutes (1 mo.), use the following selectors:
+For example, to create logic similar to the calculated field Engagement Points (3 mo.), use the following selectors:

 Use Account Based Selectors